JoseJoy249/IMDB-dataset-analysis/README.md

-# ECE-180-Team-5

-Contains the code and data files of the project Visualization and analysis of IMDb dataset, undertaken by Team 5, for the course ECE 180 (Winter 2018) .
+Contains the code and data files of the project Visualization and analysis of IMDb dataset

 ### Data .
 review.csv.zip : Contains the review data we scraped from IMDB website .